Desktop47-02.jpg

 Ambiance is as essential to me as cuisine, but to my husband, born and raised in Rome, food is everything.
 The great news is that neither of us was disappointed in Puglia.

-• La Locanda sul Porto in Monopoli is a lovely seaside restaurant with outdoor seating, La Locanda offers cooked and raw fish and several pasta dishes made primarily with seafood.
+• La Locanda sul Porto in Monopoli is a lovely seaside restaurant with outdoor seating, La Locanda sul Porto in Monopoli is a lovely seaside restaurant with outdoor seating.
+It offers cooked and raw fish and several pasta dishes made primarily with seafood.
 We had the catch of the day, which was as delicious as it was beautiful.

 • Both quaint and trendy, Osteria bell’Italia in Cisternino is a backstreet restaurant offering local and international gastronomy with a modern twist.
-Though the restaurant was at capacity and service slow, any frustration we may have felt quickly dissipated when our food arrived.
+Though the restaurant was at capacity and service was slow, any frustration we may have felt quickly dissipated when our food arrived.
 I highly recommend this unique Osteria.

-• Located in the historic center of Locorotondo, Bina Ristorante lives within the walls of an 18th-century building with stunning cross-vaulted ceilings.
-A perfect fusion of past and present, it is embellished by clean white lines, offering its discerning clientele a beautiful setting and exquisite cuisine.
+• Located in the historic center of Locorotondo, Bina Ristorante is housed in an 18th-century building with stunning cross-vaulted ceilings.
+A perfect fusion of past and present, the space is embellished with clean white lines, offering its discerning clientele a beautiful setting and exquisite cuisine.
 The wine list is extensive, and the menu includes handmade pasta, an array of meats, fish, tartare, and desserts.
-The superb presentation is on par with the quality of the food.
+The presentation is as refined as the cuisine..

 I hope that these tips aid you in planning your next vacation in Puglia.
 Buon viaggio!